n1299cb/Impulcifer-Atmos/README.md

 Setting `--channel_balance=1.4` or any numerical value will amplify right side IRs by that number of decibels.
 Positive values will boost right side and negative values will attenuate right side.
-You can find the correct value by trial and error either with Impulcifer or your virtualization software and running Impulcifer again with the best value.
+You can find the correct value by trial and error either with Earprint or your virtualization software and running Earprint again with the best value.
 Typically vocals or speech is good reference for finding the right side gain value because these are most often mixed in the center and therefore are the most important aspect of channel balance.